Introduction to Buy-to-Let Mortgages for First-Time Landlords

 Having a buy-to-let company structure

-• Corporation Tax – Although there is no tax on rental income for properties registered under a limited company, they are still charged for Corporation Tax which currently stands at 19% (2021/22 tax year).
-Unlike Income Tax, Corporation Tax has no upper tiers.
+• Corporation Tax – Although there is no tax on rental income for properties registered under a limited company, they are still charged for Corporation Tax which currently stands at 19%.
+This can go up to 25% if the company earns more than £250,000 in profit a year.

 Additionally, there are costs of running a limited company.
 This can include things from preparation of the accounts for the limited company (a legal requirement), corporation tax when profits made are taken from the business, and potentially any annual auditing.